nkleck/MWBox/README.md

 # MWBox
-designed for Vagrant, but more flexible than that... maybe.
+Designed for Vagrant, but more flexible than that... maybe.
 Analyze malware

 # Requirements
 Virtualbox: download the latest version of Virtualbox